Hyperbolic hyperbolic-by-cyclic groups are cubulable: Free factor systems

 \begin{proof}

 Since $\calB$ is proper, $G \cong B_i*H$ for some nontrivial group $H$.
 By uniqueness of the Grushko decomposition, the Kurosh--Grushko rank of $G$ is the sum of those of $B_i$ and $H$.

-For the second assertion, as the Kurosh--Grushko rank is at least 2, the Grushko free factor system is proper and weakly invariant (with respect to $\phi$).
-Restricting to weakly invariant proper free factor systems, any one with the lowest Kurosh co-rank is maximal in the preorder. \end{proof}
+For the second assertion, as the Kurosh--Grushko rank is at least 2, the Grushko free factor system is proper and $\phi$-periodic.
+Restricting to $\phi$-periodic proper free factor systems, any one with the lowest Kurosh co-rank is maximal in the preorder. \end{proof}